College & Career Resources

 Maunakea Scholars Program

-An innovative program offered through the Maunakea Observatories that provides aspiring astronomers in high school with research opportunities using Hawaiʻi’s world-class telescopes.
+Maunakea Scholars is an innovative astronomy education program led by the Maunakea Observatories.
+The program provides aspiring high school students with hands-on research opportunities using Hawaiʻi’s world-class observatories.

 UC Santa Cruz Science Internship Program